Buying Guide to Well-Made and Essential Raw Denim Jackets

 - Brass cast branded tack buttons

-- Black tea-core leather patch
+- Cloth label and leather patch

 Down to the smallest details, Real McCoy’s painstakingly recreates iconic workwear pieces.
 This goes far beyond recreating the look of vintage denim.